austinmao/reduxity/README.md

 ## FAQ
 ### Should I include the entire state object in the reducer?
 While [Redux docs](http://redux.js.org/docs/faq/Reducers.html#how-do-i-share-state-between-two-reducers-do-i-have-to-use-combinereducers) suggest this is an anti-pattern, it also provides situations where this could be desired.
 Ultimately, it's up to you.
-Just make sure you must return the entire `State` object in `CombineReducers()` on `App.cs`.
+Using `ReducerCombiner.CombineReducers()` can help to keep your reducers cleaner.

 ### Why are you mutating the state?
 Because I need to figure out how to efficiently deep clone state objects before they hit the reducer.
 Until then, be careful that you do not mutate the whole state.